Brush Your Teeth, Brush Your Body

-Pick a Time
+Pick a time.

 Most of us brush our teeth at roughly the same time every day.
 We should do the same with our daily mobility routine.
 This will set a cue that will make it harder for us to forget.

 Do it while you watch TV in the evening, before getting in the shower in the morning, or while you’re waiting for your dog to take a shit at the park.

-Pick a Routine…
+Pick a routine.

-Early on you can expect to be as awkward and ineffective with your daily mobility routine as a kid is when they start brushing their teeth.
+Early on, you can expect to be as awkward and ineffective with your daily mobility routine as a kid is when they start brushing their teeth:

 Maybe you’ll even be able to brush your teeth and do your mobility routine at the same time!

-Some people I’ve talked to about starting a daily mobility routine tell me something like, “Cool idea, Chris.
+Some people I’ve talked to about starting a daily mobility routine tell me stuff like, “Cool idea, Chris.
 I already do [insert sport or training here] every day, so I don’t need to.
 But yeah, lazy people totally should do that.”

 No, no, no.

-Since I don’t even know exactly how to brush my teeth let alone brush my body, I asked an expert, Seattle-based performance coach Luka Hocevar, for and easy daily mobility routine that anyone can follow.
-He’s it the one who introduced me to the concept of “brushing your body” on episode 275 of Shawn Stevenson’s podcast, The Model Health Show.
+Since I don’t even know exactly how to brush my teeth let alone brush my body, I asked an expert, Seattle-based performance coach Luka Hocevar, for an easy daily mobility routine that anyone can follow.
+He’s the one who introduced me to the concept of “brushing your body” on episode 275 of Shawn Stevenson’s podcast, The Model Health Show.

 Luka sent me the below routine.
-It’s about 50 seconds long so loop through it until five minutes are up.
+It’s about 50 seconds long, so loop through it until five minutes are up.

-Don’t worry if you struggle with some of these movements and don’t look or feel as graceful as Luka.
+Don’t worry if you struggle with some of these movements and don’t feel as graceful as Luka.
 You’ll likely be closer to the kid in the first video brushing her teeth than an expert.